fydelio/ax-track/README.md

 # Get a list of all assets
 client.asset.list

-# Get a specific asset
+# Get a specific asset.
+If :asset_id is invalid, a AxTrack::Resource::NotFoundError is returned
 client.asset.retrieve(:asset_id)

 # Update a specif asset